dhoyle/splicedocs-jekyll/pages/SQLReference/SystemViews/SysColumnsView.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # SYSCOLUMNSVIEW System View

-The `SYSCOLUMNSVIEW` table view describes the tables and views within the current database.
+The `SYSCOLUMNSVIEW` table view describes the columns of tables within the current database.
 It belongs to the `SYSVW` schema.

 The following table shows the contents of the `SYSVW.SYSCOLUMNSVIEW`